Skip to content

 • Exec approvals: security: allowlist — same as group agent

-• Tools: Same as group agent (separate workspace)
+• Tools: Same as group agent (separate workspace, sessions_send allowed)

 {